Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 After the death of a patient from a catastrophic hemorrhage, team members are encouraged to verbalize their emotions regarding the experience, and their questions need to be answered.

-Ultimately, the decision to initiate, continue, or forgo chemotherapy is made collaboratively and is consistent with the expected risks and benefits of treatment within the context of the patient's goals of care.
+Ultimately, the decision to initiate, continue, or forgo chemotherapy should be made collaboratively and is ideally consistent with the expected risks and benefits of treatment within the context of the patient's goals of care.
 However, the following reasons independent of the risks and benefits may lead a patient to prefer chemotherapy and are potentially worth exploring:

 The Decision to Enroll in Hospice

-Patient-level barriers: Patients often express a sense that it would be premature to enroll in hospice, that enrolling in hospice means giving up, or that enrolling in hospice would disrupt their relationship with their oncologist.
-The difficulty in recognizing when to enroll in hospice may explain the observations that the trend in increasing hospice utilization has not led to a reduction in intensive treatment, including admission to intensive care units at the EOL.[18,19]
+Patients often express a sense that it would be premature to enroll in hospice, that enrolling in hospice means giving up, or that enrolling in hospice would disrupt their relationship with their oncologist.
+The difficulty in recognizing when to enroll in hospice may explain the observations that the trend in increasing hospice utilization has not led to a reduction in intensive treatment, including admission to ICUs at the EOL.[21,22]

 Patients may agree to enroll in hospice in the final days of life only after aggressive medical treatments have clearly failed.
 Given the likely benefit of longer times in hospice care, patient-level predictors of short hospice stays may be particularly relevant.
 One group of investigators conducted a retrospective cohort study of 64,264 adults with cancer admitted to hospice.
 Sixteen percent stayed 3 days or fewer, with a range of 11.4% to 24.5% among the 12 participating hospices.
 The following factors (and odds ratios [ORs]) were independently associated with short hospice stays in multivariable analysis:

-Caregiver-level barriers: In a survey of 53 caregivers of patients who died of lung cancer while in hospice, only 35% of caregivers felt that patients should have received hospice care sooner.
+In a survey of 53 caregivers of patients who died of lung cancer while in hospice, 35% of caregivers felt that patients should have received hospice care sooner.
 The highest rates of agreement with potential reasons for deferring hospice enrollment were for the following three survey items:

 Only 22% of caregivers agreed that the family member delayed enrollment because enrolling in hospice meant giving up hope.

-Hospice-level barriers: The Medicare hospice benefit requires that physicians certify patients' life expectancies shorter than 6 months and that patients forgo curative treatments.
+The Medicare hospice benefit requires that physicians certify patients' life expectancies that are shorter than 6 months and that patients forgo curative treatments.
 Patients who are enrolled in hospice receive all care related to their terminal illnesses through hospice, although most hospice reimbursement comes through a fixed per diem.
 Thus, hospices may have additional enrollment criteria.

 One group of investigators conducted a national survey of 591 hospices that revealed 78% of hospices had at least one policy that could restrict enrollment.
 Sixty-one percent of patients could not be receiving chemotherapy, 55% could not be receiving total parenteral nutrition, and 40% could not be receiving transfusions.
 Only 8% restricted enrollment of patients receiving tube feedings.
 The percentage of hospices without restrictive enrollment practices varied by geographic region, from a low of 14% in the East/West South Central region to a high of 33% in the South Atlantic region.